Princess Isabella of Parma: Mental health problems

 Isabella was considered melancholic, the contemporary name for depressive tendencies.
-Despite her usual liveliness and love of sports, she had sudden periods of being unable to move and sitting in one place, staring in front of herself.
-It has been suggested by Tamussino that her problems, probably a form of bipolar disorder, were hereditary as both of her grandfathers and her father showed similar symptoms.
-Her mother's death had a strong effect on her, and she became convinced that she would not live for more than four years from that time.
+Despite her usual liveliness and love of sports, she had sudden periods of being unable to move and sitting in one place, staring in front of herself for hours.
+It has been suggested by Tamussino that her problems may have been a form of bipolar disorder and partially hereditary, as both of her grandfathers (who were uncle and nephew) and her father showed similar symptoms.
+Her mother's death had a strong effect on her and convinced her that she would not live for more than four years longer.
 Burdened by her marriage, difficult pregnancies and homosexual desires, she became suicidal.
-She admitted in a letter that she would feel 'great temptation' to commit suicide if it was not forbidden by the church.
-As reasons for this she listed that she felt she was 'good for nothing', 'only did bad things', and saw no way to reach salvation.
-In 1763, she declared that she had heard a voice telling her that her death was near, which put her in a 'gentle, peaceful, festive' mood, encouraged her to 'do anything' and gave her a 'mysterious power over [herself]'.
+She admitted in a letter that she would feel “great temptation” to die by suicide if it was not forbidden by the church because she felt that she was “good for nothing”, “only did bad things”, and saw no way to reach salvation.
+In 1763, she declared that she had heard a voice telling her that death was near, which put her in a “gentle, peaceful, festive” mood, encouraged her to “do anything” and gave her a “mysterious power over [herself]”.